KernFerm/DIS-Management/README.md

-# Deploy Image Servicing & Management Batch Script
+# Deploy Image Servicing & Management Batch Script  OR RUN THE .EXE OF Deploy Image Servicing & Management

 This is a simple batch script for Windows that uses the Deployment Image Servicing and Management (DISM) tool to check the health of your system image and repair it if necessary.